Mark Essex: January 7, 1973

 At 10:15 a.m. on January 7, 1973, Essex returned to Joe's Grocery and shouted to Joseph Perniciaro, "You!
 Come here!"
 When Perniciaro attempted to flee, Essex shot and severely wounded him with his .44 Magnum carbine.
-He then carjacked a black motorist named Marvin Albert as he sat in his 1968 Chevrolet Chevelle outside his house on South White Street, shouting: "I don't want to kill you, but I'll kill you too!"
+He then carjacked a 30-year-old black motorist named Marvin Albert as he sat in his 1968 Chevrolet Chevelle outside his house on South White Street, shouting: "Hi brother.
+Get out [of] the car.
+I don't want to kill you, but I'll kill you too!"

 Essex drove Albert's vehicle to the 17-story Downtown Howard Johnson's Hotel at 330 Loyola Avenue in New Orleans' Central Business District, across the street from City Hall and Orleans Parish Civil District Court.
 He parked the vehicle on the fourth level of the hotel's garage and climbed the fire escape stairs directly across from the garage in an effort to gain illegal entry via an unlocked door, but each successive door he attempted to open, he discovered to be locked.
 As Essex attempted to enter the eighth floor via this method, he exclaimed to two hotel maids: "Let me in, sisters.
 I've got something to do."
 The two women refused, citing hotel regulations.
 As Essex ran up the stairs to the ninth floor, the two women observed the rifle in his hands and ran to alert management of the impending threat.

 Gaining entry to the hotel via a door on the 18th and top floor which had been propped open with a stack of linen, Essex first encountered three African American employees of the hotel.
 He immediately said to one of these individuals: "Don't worry, sister.
 We're only shooting whites today."
 These employees also ran to notify authorities.